You are NOT Missing Verses

 Why do I even write about the missing verses which aren’t really missing?

 First of all I was thrown off guard when I first heard about the missing verses.
 When someone who acts like they know what they are talking about tells you the text of your Bible version is unreliable, you have doubts.
 Don’t have doubts.
 Your text is reliable!

 And also one day I heard a segment on The History Channel and their proclaimed scholar was saying the text of the Bible is unreliable for this very reason.
 We all know people watch The History Channel and take it as the truth.
 [Thousands of scholars with doctorates pour over the manuscripts and variances and tell us our biblical text is reliable.
 And The History Channel finds the one "expert" who says it isn't.
 Of course.]
 I’m sharing this information to combat the spread of misinformation.
 It isn’t like biblical scholars don’t know about these verses.
 It isn’t like they aren’t disclosing it.
 I also believe it is good to be an intelligent Christian - to know what is going on so you can join in the discussion.

-These verses found in the Byzantine family of manuscripts and not in the Alexandrian family of manuscripts add, or subtract, nothing from the original or from the message of the Word.
+These verses found in the Byzantine family of manuscripts and not in the Alexandrian family of manuscripts or other earlier manuscripts discovered add, or subtract, nothing from the original or from the message of the Word.
 No major Christian doctrine is impacted or changed.

 Your Bible text is reliable.
 Scholars are sure of that.